 Jose M. Moran, Ph.
 D., is currently Assistant Professor in the Nursing Department in the University of Extremadura, Spain.
 He completed his Ph.
 D. in Biochemistry and Molecular Biology.
 Actually he is a member of the Metabolic Bone Diseases Research Group in the University of Extremadura.
-He is a reviewer of several international journals.
+He is a reviewer and Academic Editor of several international journals.
 Actually he combines both the research in the field of Metabolic Bone Diseases and the research in Research Designs and Statistical Methods used in the research in Health Sciences.
-He is a member of the Spanish Society for bone and Mineral Metabolism (SEIOMM)

 Associate Professor, Institute of Nursing Science, Department of Public Health, University of Basel.